AksHitShr/KNN-Classification-fromScratch/README.md

-### KNN and Decision Trees Implementation from scratch in Python
+### KNN Implementation from scratch in Python and Sklearn Decision Trees
 ### Akshit Sharma

 #### KNN Classification Tasks